mmu-webdesign/Level4-web-term-1/HTML/html02/08-tables-basics.md

 <td>I'm your fourth cell.</td>
 ```

+- Save `exercise-13.html` and view the page in your browser.

-As you will see, the cells are not placed underneath each other, rather they are automatically aligned with each other on the same row.
+- As you will see, the cells are not placed underneath each other, rather they are automatically aligned with each other on the same row.
 Each `<td>` element creates a single cell and together they make up the first row.
 Every cell we add makes the row grow longer.

 ### Task 3

-To stop this row from growing and start placing subsequent cells on a second row, we need to use the `<tr>` element (`tr` stands for `table row`).
+To stop this row from growing and to start placing subsequent cells on a second row, we need to use the `<tr>` element (`tr` stands for `table row`).
 Let's investigate this now.

 - Place the four cells you've already created inside `<tr>` tags, like so: